California Rural Legal Assistance: Bilingual Education Act (2004)

 In 2004, CRLA advocated to end the U.S. Department of Education's practice of refusing to allocate federal No Child Left Behind money to bilingual classrooms, resulting in millions of dollars for Latino children's education.

 Dairy industry abuses (2006)

-In 2006, CRLA recovered more than $1 million dollars in unpaid wages, overtime pay, and penalties from dairies for workers who were forced to labor seven days a week, 12-14 hours a day, for less than $4.35 an hour.
+In 2006, CRLA recovered more than $1 million dollars in unpaid wages, overtime pay, and penalties from dairies for workers who were forced to labour seven days a week, 12–14 hours a day, for less than $4.35 an hour.

 Martinez v.
 Combs (2010)

 In one of the most important employments cases in California history, CRLA was instrumental in arguing Martinez v.
 Combs (2010) which resulted in the California Supreme Court defining who is an "employee" for purposes of California wage law.
 This case will continue to shape the outcome of all wage and hour cases to come and the lives of millions of workers in California.